r4ds/bookclub-Advanced_R/README.md

 # R4DS [Advanced R](https://adv-r.hadley.nz/) Bookclub
 A weekly reading group following the chapters of Advanced R by Hadley Wickham (2nd ed)

 Visit the [#book_club-advanced_r channel](https://r4ds.io/join) on Slack to join the video chat!

 This repo contains 3 main folders:

 - QandA: A [bookdown collection of chapter questions and answers](https://r4ds.github.io/bookclub-Advanced_R/QandA/docs/welcome.html) that come up during meetings (or between!).
 We're also using this to try to answer questions marked "started" in the solutions manual with the potential goal of submitting PRs with our own answers!

 - Presentations: each week a presenter will give a talk summarizing the chapter and/or discussing practical applications of the topic at hand.

 - Data: Example datasets about [beer production](https://github.com/rfordatascience/tidytuesday/blob/master/data/2020/2020-03-31/readme.md) and beer reviews are stored in this folder to help facilitate practical applications!

 ### Meeting Schedule

 *Cohort 1 (started 2020-04-02) - Tuesdays, 8pm EDT/EST*

+- 2020-08-11 Chapter 21 - Translating R code: Pavitra Chakravarty
 - 2020-08-18 Chapter 22 - Debugging: [Tan Ho](https://twitter.com/_tanho)
 - 2020-08-25 Chapter 23 - Measuring performance:

 <details>
   <summary> Future Meetings </summary>

 - 2020-09-01 Chapter 24 - Improving performance:
 - 2020-09-08 Chapter 25 - Rewriting R code in C++: